-Our companies seek to create an environment where people feel able to discuss any issues, including stress, with their manager or human resources department.
-The risk of work-related stress is assessed through regular staff surveys and by checking issues raised via our Right to Speak helpline, Employee Assistance Programs and during exit interviews.
+Our companies assess the risk of work-related stress through regular staff surveys and by monitoring issues raised via our Right to Speak helpline, Employee Assistance Programs and during exit interviews.

-Initiatives to combat workplace stress and improve wellbeing vary by company but include:
+Initiatives to combat workplace stress vary by company but include:

 - Employee Assistance Programs – a source of confidential advice, support and counselling.